 The California Pacific Medical Center's Women & Infants Center points out that wearing tight-fitting clothes, especially at the waist, can lead to heartburn.
 Heartburn or acid reflux are common discomforts during pregnancy.
 These occur due to digestive slowness from an increase in progesterone in the body during pregnancy.
 When the stomach contents sit longer in the stomach due to this slowness, the risk of the contents flowing upwards increases.
 The fullness in the abdomen from the growing uterus, amniotic sac and baby can put pressure on the stomach and force the contents back up the chest too.
 The pressure from tight clothing can push on the stomach and force the contents upwards, creating heartburn.

 Video of the Day

 The American Pregnancy Association suggests another effect of wearing tight, unbreathable clothing is increased vaginal yeast infections.
-Pregnant women experience an increase in vaginal secretions during pregnancy.
+Pregnant people experience an increase in vaginal secretions during pregnancy.
 This, combined with tight underwear, can create the perfect environment to allow yeast that naturally occurs in the vagina to overproduce and cause an infection.

 Wearing tight-fitting clothes, whether pregnant or not, can slow circulation in the body.
-In early pregnancy the woman's blood vessels expand in preparation for the increased blood volume that develops to provide for the placenta and baby.
-Before the blood volume increases to fill the vessels, a woman can experience hypotension, or low blood pressure, easily.
+In early pregnancy, the blood vessels expand in preparation for the increased blood volume that develops to provide for the placenta and baby.
+Before the blood volume increases to fill the vessels, a person can experience hypotension, or low blood pressure, easily.
 Examples of this include standing up quickly from a kneeling, sitting or lying position.
 Tight clothes in the limbs, such as the arms and thighs, can cut off blood circulation and create a numbness or tingling sensation.